Bhumika-suresh/LectureLens/README.md

-# RAG Chatbot with Ollama + LangChain
+# LectureLens-RAG Chatbot with Ollama + LangChain

 A Retrieval-Augmented Generation (RAG) chatbot that intelligently answers questions using both **document knowledge** and **LLM fallback (Ollama)**.